-Despite what that horrible, horrible place did to me — and I haven’t even shared the half of what happened, or what happened after that — I know that I served my dad as dutifully as any good soon could.
+Despite what that horrible, horrible place did to me, I know that I served my dad as dutifully as any good son could.

 The people who matter know it.
 My dad knew it.
 And God knows it.
 I try to walk with God by my side every day.
 I pray a lot.

 I have to remember that people motivated to do evil deeds and/or behave dishonesty are hurting too.
-Money, power, and addiction all are very strong motivators that can allow people to lose sense of who they really are.
+Money, power, and addiction all are very strong motivators.
+These things can allow people to lose sense of who they really are.

 When I remember that, and when I remember that I’ve been there myself in the past, it gets a little easier to forgive.

 I’m going to have to forgive to be able to experience joy again and to be able to trust and love again.